Get a free, no obligation personal loan quote with rates as low as 6.99%

 That said, what some taxpayers might not realize is that you’ll have to file a different tax return if you’re not an employee of a traditional business.
-In fact, if you’re a consultant, freelancer, or another type of contract worker, paying your income taxes may be a bit more complicated.
+If you’re a consultant, freelancer, or another type of self-employed or contract worker, paying your income taxes may be a bit more complicated.

 As mentioned, there are a few significant differences between paying taxes when you’re self-employed and when you’re on a company’s payroll.